waltersamuelhunter/tbcluster-basic-snp/README.md

 # tbcluster-basic-snp

-The tbcluster-basic-snp is an R script for clustering tb genomic data.
+The tbcluster-basic-snp is an R script for clustering Mtb genomic data.
 The input file is joint vcf (multiple samples) file.

 # Software